Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Introduction

 \section{Introduction}

-The axioms of quantum mechanics (QM) are typically realized using either of two complementary strategies; the functional approach as embodied in the Feynman path integral or the $C^\ast$-algebraic approach.\footnote{Our comments are restricted to QM where the functional and algebraic approaches are well-understood and enjoy equal status.
+The axioms of quantum mechanics (QM) can be roughly classified as kinematical and dynamical.
+On the kinematical side sit the notions of Hilbert space of states, self-adjoint operators, and the Born rule; while on the dynamical side sit the unitary evolution operator, the evolution equation, and the outcome of observation/measurement.
+The axioms themselves are typically realized using either of two complementary strategies; the functional approach as embodied in the Feynman path integral or the $C^\ast$-algebraic approach.\footnote{Our comments are restricted to QM where the functional and algebraic approaches are well understood and enjoy equal status.
 Unfortunately, the algebraic approach to quantum field theory (QFT) for interacting fields is notoriously problematic.
 On the other hand, the functional integral approach, with its S-matrix interpretation, is quite developed and successful and consequently dominates in QFT.
-We do not address QFT in this paper.} The axioms themselves can be roughly classified as kinematical and dynamical.
-On the kinematical side sit the notions of Hilbert space of states, self-adjoint operators and the Born rule; while on the dynamical side sit the unitary evolution operator, the evolution equation, and observation/measurement.

-The Feynman path integral\cite{F} lies at the heart of the functional approach.
-The application of path integrals in standard QM is well-understood.
-However, being a formal object, it is often difficult to apply in more general settings with surety.
-Nevertheless, it is difficult to overstate the value of the physical intuition inherent in this approach.
+We do not address QFT in this paper; except briefly in \S\ref{Poincare}.}

 The algebraic realization of the axioms was initiated by von Neumann\cite{VN} and extended in \cite{GN},\cite{SE}.
-It essentially culminated in the Gelfand-Naimark-Segal construction and the Gelfand-Naimark theorem allowing the kinematical QM axioms to be formulated in terms of certain linear functionals on $C^\ast$-algebras.
+It effectively culminated in the Gelfand-Naimark-Segal construction and the Gelfand-Naimark theorem allowing the kinematical QM axioms to be formulated in terms of certain linear functionals on $C^\ast$-algebras.
 By now the structure has been vastly elaborated and we refer to \cite{KR}, \cite{BEH} for details and more references.
 The upshot is there exists a powerful and well-developed $C^\ast$-algebraic framework on which to base the kinematics of QM.